sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Miscellaneous tools by Mark Wooding
+Short desc    : Miscellaneous tools by Mark Wooding
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : This collection of tools includes: support for short commands
+Descript     : This collection of tools includes: support for short commands
              : starting with @, macros to sanitise the OT1 encoding of the
              : cmtt fonts; a 'do after' command; improved footnote support;
              : mathenv for various alignment in maths; list handling; mdwmath